Longbenton High School: History

 The school was originally built in, and opened officially for the new year in September 1953.
 It was originally named after Thomas Addison and the girls and boys were kept separate.
 What was the East Block was the girls' side, and what was West Block was the boys' side.
 The old HMT block was the girls' canteen.
-At some point, likely in the 1960s, the school was turned into a mixed college and became known as Longbenton School.
+The school was turned into a mixed college and became known as Longbenton School.

 The school became known as Longbenton Community College some time ago, when the management reached out into the community and started adult teaching classes, often outside of school hours.

 In the winter of 2014, construction company Galliford Try began work on the new £14m school, in the middle of the existing site.
 This involved the demolition of the City Learning Centre, Sports Hall, Library and Sixth Form Building.
 The new building was funded by the Education Funding Agency, and was constructed very similarly to other new builds in the area, such as Bedlingtonshire Community High School.

 The new building opened to students on Thursday, 8 September 2016, which marked a fresh start for Longbenton with the new brand of Longbenton High School.
 The old West Block, East Block, HMT, Canteen and DT block were all demolished following the opening of Longbenton High School.